 MacBook Air vs Pro: Which should you buy?

-The Apple MacBook Air vs MacBook Pro buying decision is tricky because both are great laptops, but they excel at different things and come in multiple sizes.
+Making the choice between buying a new Apple MacBook Air vs MacBook Pro buying decision is trickier than ever because while both are great laptops, they excel at different things and come in a variety of sizes.

-With all that out of the way, here's everything you need to know to find the best MacBook for you when choosing between the MacBook Air and MacBook Pro.
+But that's just the quick and simple breakdown of what's ultimately an intriguing buying decision.
+So if you're still on the fence, here's everything you need to know to find the best MacBook for you when choosing between the MacBook Air and MacBook Pro.

 MacBook Air vs Pro: Design